renovatebot/renovate/docs/usage/configuration-options.md

 With the above config, every PR raised by Renovate will have the label `dependencies` while PRs containing `eslint`-related packages will instead have the label `linting`.

-## lazyGrouping

-By default, Renovate will use group names in Pull Request titles only when the PR contains two or more dependencies.
-For example you may have defined a dependency group calls "All eslint packages" with a `packagePattern` of `^eslint`, but if the only upgrade available at the time is `eslint-config-airbnb` then it makes more sense for the PR to be named "Upgrade eslint-config-airbnb to v2.1.4" than to name it "Upgrade All eslint packages".
-If ever this behaviour is undesirable then you can override it by setting this option to `false`.

 ## lockFileMaintenance

 This feature can be used to refresh lock files and keep them up-to-date.
 "Maintaining" a lock file means recreating it so that every dependency version within it is updated to the latest.
 Supported lock files are `package-lock.json`, `yarn.lock`, `composer.lock`, `Gemfile.lock` and `poetry.lock`.
 Others may be added via feature request.